 There are many examples of convergent thinking that demonstrate the necessity of this technique, including in our own industry.
 We’re often asked questions by clients that have one, clear answer—and we know that because our team has spent years accumulating design and technology knowledge on specific types of problems, goals, and decisions.
 Also, as an evidence-based company, gathering user and customer feedback often helps point us to very clear design solutions.

 Consider, also, that scene in Apollo 13 where the astronauts are trying to generate enough power to get the capsule back to Earth.
 The chief orders his team to make the capsule simulator “cold and dark,” and create “the exact same conditions they’ve got”—right down to the readings on all of the instrument panels.
 One of his engineers says “I need a flashlight,” and the response is, “That’s not what they have up there.
 Don’t give me anything they don’t have on board.”
 The challenge is discrete and the solutions are limited to the constraints of a hard reality.

-At Think Company, convergent design exercises often occur after we have collected evidence on the subject at hand.
+At Think Company, we often use convergent design exercises after we have collected evidence on the subject at hand.
 In the wake of technology discovery, design validation, or usability studies, our experts are able to process the data collected along with concepts developed during divergent exercises, to select the most effective path forward.